paul-andrei-onac/paul-andrei-onac-mirror/content/posts/hugo-and-tailwind/index.en.md

 ---
 weight: 1
-title: "Integrating Hugo and Tailwind CSS"
+title: "How to integrate HUGO and Tailwind in 5 Steps"
 date: 2024-11-24T15:58:26+08:00
 lastmod: 2023-11-24T15:58:26+08:00
 draft: false